 What Is the Croatia Digital Nomad Visa?

-The Croatia Digital Nomad Visa is a temporary residence permit designed specifically for non-EU/EEA nationals, including citizens of the US, UK, Canada, Australia, New Zealand, and other third countries, who work remotely for:
+The Croatia Digital Nomad Visa (or Croatia digital nomad residence permit) is a temporary residence permit designed specifically for non-EU/EEA nationals, including citizens of the US, UK, Canada, Australia, New Zealand, and other third countries, who work remotely for:

 - a foreign employer, or